Skip to main content

 Status: Full- no new appr needed Weekly Hours: 9-11 hrs Location: On Campus

-This project seeks undergraduates that are interested in learning about how to design learning environments that center equity, sustainability, and the radical transformation of systems of inequality that emerge in educational contexts.
+This project seeks undergraduates who are interested in learning about how to design learning environments that center equity, sustainability, and the radical transformation of systems of inequality that emerge in educational contexts.
 Specifically, undergraduates will engage readings, data, and collaborate with other undergraduates and graduate students to develop analyses for...

 Social Sciences Education, Cognition & Psychology